-With a lead generation strategy, you can attract qualified traffic to your ecommerce site and move them through the sales funnel until they’re ready to make a purchase.
-On this page, we’ll go over six tactics you can use to generate leads for your ecommerce business.
+With a competitive strategy, you can attract qualified traffic to your ecommerce site and move them through the sales funnel until they’re ready to make a purchase.
+On this page, we’ll go over seven tactics you can use to generate ecommerce leads for your store.

 Consider how your potential customers shop for the products they want online.
 In most cases, they begin by searching for the items they want on search engines like Google.